Typical questions relating to the Lancaster Award include:

-A range of exciting interactive programmes that will give you the opportunity to participate in learning activities to help you observe, gain and demonstrate the personal and employability skills required for your future career path.
-To find out more about the Insight Courses and to book your place, go to TARGETConnect.
+Insight courses are exciting interactive programmes that will give you the opportunity to participate in learning activities to help you observe, gain and demonstrate the personal and employability skills required for your future career path.

 1) Trying to complete the Award whilst juggling academic work is particularly challenging in your final year, especially if you are required to make corrections to your Award submission before it is accepted.

 2) Many students would prefer to have completed the Award before applying for graduate positions.
 Completing the Award during the final year is simply too late for many students.

 3) Completing activities at an earlier stage, and thinking about your skills development, will prepare you well if you are looking for a summer placement at the end of your second year.